Skip to Main Content

 A: Click here to view a list of the collection's contents.

-A: The University of Washington owns the recordings but not the rights to the intellectual content on the recordings.
-Therefore, in order to provide researchers access to the material while preventing unauthorized duplication and distribution of the recordings, we restrict access to in-Archives use only.
+A: UW owns the recordings but not the rights to the intellectual content on the recordings.
+Therefore, in order to provide researchers access to the material while preventing unauthorized duplication and distribution of the recordings, we restrict access to in-library use only.
 We want to be sure that we are working on the side of the artists by both preserving their legacy and protecting their intellectual content.
+That said, a handful of artists have allowed us to provide access to a small selection of recordings.
+You can access them here: https://soundcloud.com/uwlibraries/sets/crocodile-cafe-collection

-Q: Why is it housed at the University of Washington?
+Q: Why is it at the University of Washington?

 A: Jim Anderson donated the original recordings to the UW Ethnomusicology Archives in October 2008 (Collection number 2008.12).
-They are being preserved and made accessible by the Archives and the UW Libraries.
+They are being preserved and made accessible by the Archives.